ResearchIT/pronto-user-docs/docs/interactive_computing/index.md

 When you do this you should consider protecting your session with [tmux](tmux.md) or [screen](screen.md).

-## I want a complete Desktop Environment
+## Get a complete Desktop Environment

 Please see the article for [Interactive Desktop on Open OnDemand](../ondemand/interactive_desktop.md).

-## I want to use X Forwarding to run a GUI program
+## Use X Forwarding to run a GUI program

 Please see the article [X Forwarding for Mac and Windows](x_forwarding.md)